GLP-1 Side Effects: What to Expect and How to Manage Them

 Other Common Effects

-- • Avoid fatty, spicy, or heavily seasoned foods
+- • Avoid fatty, fried, or heavily seasoned foods — they sit in a slowed stomach much longer

 - • Stay hydrated with small sips throughout the day

-- • Take medication at bedtime to sleep through peak effects
+- • Take your injection at bedtime — you'll sleep through the peak nausea window

-- • Avoid lying down immediately after eating
+- • Don't lie down immediately after eating — stay upright for at least an hour

 For Diarrhea

-Stay hydrated, eat binding foods like bananas and rice, consider probiotics
+Stay hydrated, eat binding foods like bananas and rice, and consider a probiotic.
+Usually resolves within a week or two.

 For Constipation

-Increase fiber gradually, drink more water, stay active, consider stool softeners
+Increase fiber gradually (too much too fast worsens bloating), drink more water, stay active, and consider a stool softener if needed.

 General Comfort

-Eat mindfully, avoid trigger foods, maintain regular meal times
+Eat mindfully, avoid your personal trigger foods, and maintain consistent meal times.
+Your gut appreciates routine.

 Pancreatitis (Very Rare: <0.1%)

-Severe abdominal pain that may radiate to the back, nausea, vomiting, fever.
-Requires immediate emergency care.
+Severe abdominal pain that may radiate to the back, accompanied by nausea, vomiting, and possibly fever.
+This is a medical emergency.

 Gallbladder Problems (Rare: <1%)

-Severe upper abdominal pain, yellowing of skin or eyes, clay-colored stools, dark urine.
+Severe upper abdominal pain, yellowing of skin or eyes, clay-colored stools, or dark urine.

 Severe Allergic Reactions (Very Rare)

-Difficulty breathing, swelling of face/throat, severe rash, rapid pulse.
+Difficulty breathing, swelling of face or throat, severe rash, rapid pulse.

-Action: Call 911 or seek emergency care immediately.
+What to do: Call 911 or seek emergency care immediately.
+This is life-threatening.

-Confusion, shakiness, rapid heartbeat, sweating, loss of consciousness.
+Confusion, shakiness, rapid heartbeat, sweating, or loss of consciousness.

 Animal Studies

-- • Thyroid tumors observed in rodent studies
+- • Thyroid tumors were observed in rodent studies

-- • Occurred at doses much higher than human use
+- • These occurred at doses much higher than any human would receive

-- • Rodents have different thyroid physiology than humans
+- • Rodents have fundamentally different thyroid physiology than humans

 Human Experience

-- • Over 15 years of human use for diabetes
+- • Over 15 years of real-world human use for diabetes treatment

-- • Ongoing monitoring shows no increased risk
+- • Ongoing post-market surveillance shows no increased risk

-Bottom Line: While monitoring is important, the theoretical thyroid risk should not prevent appropriate use of these life-saving medications in suitable candidates.
+My take as a pharmacist: The theoretical thyroid risk should not prevent appropriate use of these life-saving medications in suitable candidates.
+The data simply doesn't support it as a real-world concern for the vast majority of patients.

 - Personal or family history of medullary thyroid cancer